EAkhalid/reactApp/README.md

 # React App with Bootstrap Template and JSON Data

-This is a React app that uses a Bootstrap template and JSON data in JavaScript.
+This is a React app that uses a Bootstrap template, JSON data, and multilingual support.
 The app is structured as follows:
 README.md<br>
 Project Root<br>
 ├── README.md<br>